-This story is a favorite of ours, and one which have published twice on the Fourth of July.
+This story is a favorite of ours, and one which have previously published on Independence Day weekend.

 The festivities are over, and the time has arrived to clean up the old and get on with a new year.